 Graphics Card: This is a really tough one to write about.
 There are just too many options and every program uses the graphics card in different ways.
 I would say get at least 4GB of RAM (or VRAM or whatever they call it) for your graphics card.
 My best suggestion is to do a Google search for “Minimum Specs for Lightroom (or Photoshop or whatever software you use)”.
 It will take you to Adobe’s website and under “Graphics Card” there are typically recommended specs and even a “Read More / GPU FAQ” or something similar.

-But if it’s me, and I went to Apple’s site to configure a new iMac, I saw I had an option for + $300 for a better card and + $500 (a 16GB graphic memory) for an ever better card.
+But if it’s me, and I went to configure a new computer, I saw I had an option for + $400 for a better card and + $600 (a 16GB graphic memory) for an ever better card.
 I’d get the best card.
 If you can afford it, do it.
-If you can’t get the best one you can that’s at least 4GB – but go with 8GB if you can.
+If you can’t get the best one, I’d go with 8GB if you can.

 What About Monitors?